discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 | ----------- | ------- |
 | Snowflake[] | [ ]     |

-## Authorize your bot to use Slash commands
+## Authorize your bot to use application commands

-:::info
+:::danger
-Every bot (Including those already in guild) that uses guild commands must follow this step to avoid getting the _**Missing Access**_ error.
+In order to make commands work within a guild, the guild must authorize your application with the `applications.commands` scope.
+The `bot` scope is not enough. - _**Discord**_
 :::

 On the Discord's developer portal, select your bot, go to the OAuth2 tab and check the box **bot** AND **applications.commands**